suhasghorp/FERM-1/README.md

 The VS 2017 solution requires Eigen 3.3.3 Nuget package by oneZeroPlus.
 Eigen library is used to solve the linear equations arising out option's replicating portfolio (week 3)

-You could just run the executable FERM I.exe instead of setting up the solution.
+You could just run the executable FERM1.exe instead of setting up the solution.